Times Square Family-Friendly Restaurants: Where to Eat with Kids in NYC's Theater District

 362 West 45th Street at Ninth Avenue

-This recently opened dessert spot serves milk and cookies and not much else.
-But oh the cookies!
-In addition to the mundane chocolate chip, you'll find maple bacon, peanut butter banana crunch, candied yam and pumpkin spice.
+This dessert spot serves milk and cookies... and not much else.
+But oh, the cookies!
+The 45-plus varieties range from the mundane (chocolate chip, oatmeal, etc.) to the exotic like maple bacon, peanut butter banana crunch, candied yam and pumpkin spice.
 There are brownies and ice cream sandwiches, too.

 672 Ninth Avenue between 46th and 47th Streets